apioo/fusio-apps-backend/help/action/worker-python.md

 ## Worker-Python

 The Worker-Python executes the provided Python code at the remote worker.
-The following shows a simple example:
+More information about the worker at: https://github.com/apioo/fusio-worker-python

 ### Example